-- RMC Courses Meeting the Military Course Content Requirements of the BMASc - RMC Table of Credit Granted
+- RMC Courses Meeting the Military Course Content Requirements of the B.M.A.Sc. - RMC Table of Credit Granted

-Bachelor of Military Arts and Science (Honours) (BMASc (Hons))
+Bachelor of Military Arts and Science (Honours) (B.M.A.Sc.
+(Hons))

-The Bachelor of Military Arts and Science (Honours) is not open to direct entry by ROTP cadets.
+1 Note: The Bachelor of Military Arts and Science (Honours) is not open to direct entry by ROTP cadets.

-The Bachelor of Military Arts and Science (Honours) (BMASc (Hons)) is equivalent to a conventional 40 credit Honours degree in terms of quality and quantity of instruction.
-The BMASc (Hons) degree is designed to be earned over an extended period, integrating professional training and academic study.
-This 40 credit Honours degree, with a specialization in Military Studies, is designed for students registered in the BMASc programme who intend to pursue graduate studies after completion of their Bachelor's degree.
-The students who complete the Honours programme will have met one important requirement for admission into a Graduate Studies programme.
+The Bachelor of Military Arts and Science (Honours) is equivalent to a conventional 40 credit Honours degree in terms of quality and quantity of instruction.
+The B.M.A.Sc.
+(Hons) degree is designed to be earned over an extended period, integrating professional training and academic study.
+This 40 credit Honours degree, with a specialization in Military Studies, is designed for students registered in the B.M.A.Sc. programme who intend to pursue graduate studies after completion of their Bachelor's degree.
+Students who complete the The Bachelor of Military Arts and Science (Honours) programme will have met one important requirement for admission into a Graduate Studies programme.

-Those interested in registering in the BMASc (Hons) programme are required to:
+Those interested in registering in the B.M.A.Sc.
+(Hons) programme are required to:

-- file the Request to Change Programme form once they have earned at least 20 university credits; - maintained an average of not less than B- in their university courses; and - fax the form to Admissions.
+- file the Request to Change Programme form once they have earned at least 20 university credits; - have maintained an average of not less than B- in their university courses; and - fax the form to Admissions.

-The compulsory core for the BMASc (Hons) programme includes the following 13 credits:
+The compulsory core for the B.M.A.Sc.
+(Hons) programme includes the following (13 credits)

-The BMASc (Hons) programme has the same 11 credit core curriculum as the General programme, plus a Directed Research Project (MAS400), which counts for 2 credits, for a total of 13 compulsory credits.
+The B.M.A.Sc.
+(Hons) programme has the same 11 credit core curriculum as the General programme, plus a Directed Research Project (MAS400), which counts for 2 credits, for a total of 13 compulsory credits.

-The 40 credits taken in the BMASc (Hons) programme must also meet the following conditions/requirements:
+The 40 credits taken in the B.M.A.Sc.
+(Hons) programme must also meet the following conditions/requirements: